wlhlm/sysstat/README.md

 ![Screenshot](sysstat-example.png)

 This little program provides system status using the [i3bar protocol][i3bar].
-I wrote it to get rid of conky.
-This also includes a fuzzy clock.
+I wrote it as a replacement for a conky config I was previously using.
+This also includes a "fuzzy" clock (toggleable by clicking on the i3bar).

 Building/Installation
 ---------------------

 Before building keep in mind that this program is intended for my personal needs and thus might require some tweaks in the source code to fit _your_ needs.
+Some options can be adjusted in `config.h` (requires recompilation).
 Simply build `sysstat` with:

 ```bash
 $ make